Ghoster738/Future-Cop-MIT/README.md

    apt install build-essential libglm-dev libsdl2-dev libjsoncpp-dev
    ```
     * Optional: install additional tools and packages:
+       * `libz-dev` for compression, but libpng-dev requires it so apt would install this with libpng-dev.
        * `libpng-dev` for PNG export support
        * `git` for repository cloning and build versioning
        ```